tenzir/tenzir/web/docs/understand/data-model/type-system.md

 [extension-types]: https://arrow.apache.org/docs/format/Columnar.html#extension-types

+Note that VAST attaches attributes to a top-level type instance, where Arrow only allows type meta data for record fields.

 VAST treats type meta data differently from Arrow.
 In VAST, the type is the component that contains metadata.
-In Arrow, it's the record field.
-This makes VAST slightly more expressive and composable from a type system perspective, e.g., you can attach meta data to a basic boolean type, but in Arrow, it requires surrounding parent record.
+In Arrow, it's the record field or the schema.
+As a result, we can simply define a [schema](schemas) as named record type.

 :::tip More on Arrow & VAST
 If you want to learn more about why VAST uses Apache Arrow, please read our